-Diagnostic LEDs
+Diagnostic LEDs and Internal Power Button

-The iMac G5 has built-in diagnostic LEDs (shown below) on the main logic board that can help you to troubleshoot the computer.
+The iMac G5 has built-in diagnostic LEDs (on the right) on the main logic board that can help you to troubleshoot the computer.
+The internal power button is on the left.

 To access these LEDs, remove the back cover of the computer: